 In theory, this could work, but you’d need a much more concentrated solution in much higher amounts to be effective.
 Instead, use elbow grease and occasionally run an empty load with bleach, as most manufacturers recommend.
 If bleach isn’t something you like to use, you can buy washing machine cleaners that are quite good.

-9. Car Wax for Cleaning Cooktop Stoves
+9. Myth: Car Wax for Cleaning Cooktops

 10. More Detergent Means Cleaner Clothes

 More detergent means more suds, but that doesn’t mean cleaner clothes.
 Excess suds can redeposit soil on your clothes.
 They also damage the machine’s pump and drain.
 Over time, the buildup of leftover detergent can create mold.
-Too much detergent also makes your machine use more water, which is bad for the environment and your wallet if you pay for water.
+Too much detergent also makes your machine use more water, which is terrible for the environment and your wallet if you pay for water.

 11. Ice Cubes Sharpen Garbage Disposals

 Will understanding these myths change how you clean?
-Let us know in the comments below!